 Moles vs Voles

-First, let’s clarify the difference between these oft-confused critters.
 Voles and moles are often confused one for the other.
-Having similar sounding names, both being smallish gray furry critters, looking like rodents, spending most of their lives (unseen) underground certainly contributes to the confusion.
+Having similar sounding names, both are small gray furry rodent-looking critters.
+Moles and voles also both spending most of their lives (unseen) underground, so it’s no wonder there’s confusion between the two.
 Let’s begin with this distinction:

 Voles are rodents; moles are insectivores.